greenelab/meta-review/content/response-to-reviewers.md

 > Is it possible to use manubot on a private GitHub repository?
 I'm pretty sure some people would be interested in using manubot but probably would not use it for open editing.

-Yes, we confirmed that Manubot works with a private GitHub repository and described this in the `Continuous publication` section.
+We confirmed that Manubot works with a private GitHub repository and described this in the `Continuous publication` section.
 This possibility was discussed in [GH138](https://github.com/greenelab/meta-review/issues/138) and addressed in [GH192](https://github.com/greenelab/meta-review/pull/192).
+We created [manubot/rootstock#205](https://github.com/manubot/rootstock/pull/205) to update the Rootstock setup documentation to explain how to use Manubot with a private repository.

 > In the discussion, to what extent a contributor can only use the GitHub interface (text editor + automated PR)?
 Would not that be a way to lower the technical entry level for contributors?